About Utah Crime Forcible Sexual Abuse Under Code 76-5-404

 When Can a Person Be Charged with Forcible Sexual Abuse in Utah?

 Forcible sexual abuse is distinct from other sex crimes such as rape, aggravated sexual assault, and sexual abuse of a minor.
-Under Utah Code § 76-5-404, forcible sexual abuse is charged when a defendant allegedly touches the buttocks, anus, breasts, or genitals of a child younger than 14 years of age.
+Under Utah Code § 76-5-404, forcible sexual abuse is charged when a defendant allegedly touches the buttocks, anus, breasts, or genitals of someone 14 years of age or older.
 It can also be charged when a defendant allegedly “takes indecent liberties” with another person, without that person’s consent, in order to either:

 - Gratify a sexual desire.